wikimedia/eslint-plugin-no-jquery/docs/rules/variable-pattern.md

 Disallows variable names which don't match `variablePattern` in settings (by default a `$`-prefix).

-📋 This rule is enabled in `plugin:no-jquery/recommended`.
+📋 This rule is enabled as an error in `plugin:no-jquery/recommended`.

 ## Rule details